 I seldom wear jeans anymore and usually go for shorts or dresses, but I’m glad I went with my gut that afternoon.
 As with most of my outfits, I put this together at the last minute to go and attend the Philippine launch of American Eagle Outfitters.
 Maybe because I’ve been a fan of the brand since college, my chosen neon-and-jeans ensemble was spot on with AEO’s Light and Bright Spring Collection.

-Shai got this crop top two years ago from a thrift shop in Bacolod (her hometown other than Pampanga, both of which have awesome thrift stores) and has been wearing it to death since.
+Got this crop top two years ago from a thrift shop in Bacolod and have been wearing it to death since.

 Same goes for pretty much the whole outfit.
 Hype it on Lookbook here.